mastodon/blog/content/posts/2021-10-29_Truth-Social.md

 - [Pranksters have already defaced Trump’s new social network](https://www.washingtonpost.com/technology/2021/10/21/trump-truth-social-fake-accounts/)
 - [Donald Trump Accused of Ripping Code From Social Network Mastodon for 'Truth' Site](https://www.newsweek.com/donald-trump-accused-ripping-code-social-network-mastodon-truth-site-1641343)
 - [Trump’s social network has 30 days to stop breaking the rules of its software license](https://www.theverge.com/2021/10/22/22740354/trump-truth-social-network-spac-mastodon-license-software-freedom-conservancy)

+### Updates

+**Last updated:** Dec 9, 2021

+- Truth Social added a page ("Legal Docs" → "Open Source") that links to a ZIP archive of the Mastodon source code, which for now seems to bring them in compliance, though a more detailed analysis will only be possible once their platform publicly launches.
+In the media: [Trump's social media site quietly admits it's based on Mastodon](https://www.msn.com/en-us/news/technology/trump-s-social-media-site-quietly-admits-it-s-based-on-mastodon/ar-AARpcef?ocid=msedgntp)